Skip to content

 CAPITAL FORMATION

-Capital formation is a process of making capital goods, machines and tools, plant, equipments and transport facilities to attain more production in future.
-It means the process whereby a nation creates capital assets that generate a continuous flow of income in future.
-According to Professor Ragner Nurkse, “The meaning of capital formation is that society does not apply the whole of its current productive activity to the immediate consumpton, but direct part of it to the making of capital goods, tools and instruments, machines and transport facilities, plants and equipments—all the various forms of real capital that can greatly increase the efficiency of productive factors.”
+According to Professor Ragnar Nurkse, “The meaning of capital formation is that society does not apply the whole of its current productive activity to the immediate consumption, but direct part of it to the making of capital goods, tools and instruments, machines and transport facilities, plants and equipment—all the various forms of real capital that can greatly increase the efficiency of productive factors.”

 “The amount a country adds to its capital during a period is known as the capital formation during that period.” –Benham

-Thus, finally we can say that, Capital formation means an increase in the stock of physical and human capital.
+Thus, finally, we can say that Capital formation means an increase in the stock of physical and human capital.

 PROCESS OF CAPITAL FORMATION

 (1) Creation of Surplus: It is the first step of capital formation.
 It makes through increasing the rate of savings to income.
 If the level of personal income increases savings will increase naturally.
 On the other way, if people abstain from current consumption to a larger extent our savings level will be higher.
+(BCom Savings and Investments in India Notes Study Material)

 (2) Mobilization of the Surplus: Mobilization of the surplus or savings depends upon the credit mechanism of an economy.
-Financial Institutions, Banks and other Financial Networks play an important role in the mobilization process.
+Financial Institutions, Banks, and other Financial Networks play an important role in the mobilization process.

 CAUSES OF LOW RATE OF CAPITAL FORMATION